 As high-quality luxury brands that use top-grade materials and expertise, neither the Tempur-Pedic Cloud Hybrid nor the Purple Hybrid come cheap.
 They both start at $1,899 for a twin, yet prices differ as the sizes increase.
 For instance, a queen size Purple Hybrid retails for $2,399, versus $2,199 for a queen Tempur-Pedic Cloud Hybrid.
 Both brands charge the same for a split king ($3,798).

 However, there are regular Purple Mattress deals and Tempur-Pedic mattress sales to lower the cost of these hybrid mattresses, with Tempur-Pedic usually offering the bigger discounts and therefore becoming cheaper and more competitively priced.
+A popular option with Tempur is to opt for a topper (see our Tempur-Adapt mattress topper review for our favorite) – although these are still relatively pricey, they're the cheapest way to add a Tempur feel to your bed).

 These mattress sales can save you hundreds of dollars on the Purple Hybrid and the Tempur-Pedic Cloud Hybrid, though the offers change frequently so you aren't always guaranteed the same sale price.